hilmanski/google-serp-serpapi-global-position-helper/README.md

 - Run with `node index`

 ## Notes
-Currently, we always put knowledge_graph at the last position.
+- Currently, we always put knowledge_graph at 1st position
+- We ignore any hidden elements (where x==0 and y==0)

-# Status
+# Status for mobile/tablet
 Can't continue since currently the xray class position is not very reliable on mobile.